AllenWang314/akq-game/README.md

 ## Background

 This game was implemented as a tool during a talk at MathILy 2020.
 The talk was analyzing the strategies behind this game, and it provides a high-level overview of the mathematics behind poker and its variants.
 The game was originally introduced to me by Brian in MIT Poker club's new member education program.
 Some of the analysis can be found [here](https://web.mit.edu/willma/www/2013lec3.pdf).
-The coding was largely helped by the fact that I've been working on similar things in HackMIT (top secret---coming September 2020!)
-So some of the code was structured like a boilerplate that Jack had made.
-(Thanks Jack!
-You're awesome!)

 ## Design and Features